-Perpendicularity in GD&T can mean two very different things depending on which reference feature is called out.
+Perpendicularity in Geometric Dimensioning and Tolerancing can mean two very different things depending on which reference feature is called out.
 The normal form or Surface Perpendicularity is a tolerance that controls Perpendicularity between two 90° surfaces, or features.
 Surface Perpendicularity is controlled with two parallel planes acting as its tolerance zone.
 Axis Perpendicularity is a tolerance that controls how perpendicular a specific axis needs to be to a datum.
 Axis Perpendicularity is controlled by a cylinder around a theoretical perfectly parallel axis.
 Pay close attention if a hole or pin is referenced since axis perpendicularity is commonly called out on these features.

 Relative to Datum: Yes